keirbowden/DF15-Reports-Quickstart/Reports Quickstart.md

     ![](images/selrep.png)

-5. Click the 'Create' button to create the report - this will take you to the report builder page to configure your new report
+5. Click the **Create** button to create the report - this will take you to the report builder page to configure your new report

 ##Step 2: Configure the Report
 1. In the **Filters** section click the **Range** filter for the **Close Date** field and choose **All Time** - the preview section will update with details of all opportunities